jeertmans/selsearch/README.md

 SelSearch will continuously listen for (customizable) keyboard shortcuts and trigger various internet researches in response.
 For example, in the demo, Google search is mapped to `<ctrl>+<m>` and DeepL translation to `<ctrl>+<n>`.

-It is also recommended to set up `selsearch gui` to launch at startup.
+It is also recommended to set up `selsearch run` to launch at startup.
 How to do that depends on your platform and is currently not handled by this project.

 ### Customize